nrwl/nx-console/apps/vscode/src/getting-started/3-common-nx-commands.md

 You can also launch other common Nx commands with the options listed out in the Command Palette.

-- `project-graph`: Graph dependencies within workspace
+- `graph`: Graph dependencies within workspace
 - `run-many`: Run task for multiple projects
 - `affected`: Run task for affected projects